Analytics Agent Answer Accuracy Improvement Best Practices

 | Create directly | Manually write business rules, terminology explanations, etc. |

-Knowledge base content must be associated with an analysis domain for conversations under that domain to retrieve it:
+Knowledge base content must be associated with an analysis domain before conversations in that domain can retrieve it:

-- A single file can be associated with multiple analysis domains
+- One file can be associated with multiple analysis domains

 - Unassociated files will not be retrieved by any conversation

-- Create folders by business theme, associate at the folder level
+- Create folders by business topic, associate domains at the folder level

-- General knowledge (e.g., company glossary) associates with all analysis domains
+- Associate general knowledge (e.g., company glossary) with all analysis domains

-- Specific business knowledge associates only with the corresponding domain
+- Associate domain-specific knowledge only with the corresponding domain

-3.4 What Content is Suitable for Knowledge Base?
+3.4 What Content Belongs in the Knowledge Base?

 | Content Type | Example |